Cost, Usage and Efficiency of Retail Payments Study

 Population

-• Retailers, hospitality, and firms providing consumer services will be surveyed via a questionnaire and in-person sessions, with the assistance of Red C.
+• Retailers, hospitality, and firms providing consumer services were surveyed via a questionnaire and in-person sessions, with the assistance of Red C.

 Survey

-• In-person focus groups and interviews will ensure that views from firms with less access to their data can be captured, in order to allow a representative sample to be constructed
+• In-person focus groups and interviews were held to ensure that views from firms with less access to their data could be captured, in order to allow a representative sample to be constructed

-• The questionnaire will be distributed by Red C on behalf of the Central Bank.
-Red C will also be conducting the in-person focus groups and interviews
+• The questionnaire was distributed by Red C on behalf of the Central Bank, between December 2025 and February 2026.
+Red C also also conducted the in-person focus groups and interviews.

-• Red C will be reaching out to firms directly and via representative associations to seek participants for Strand Two.
+• The Central Bank and Red C reached out to firms directly and via representative associations to seek participants for Strand Two

 Data received by the Central Bank under both strands will be anonymised and analysed only by the Central Bank, through our Data Office.
 It is envisioned that information from both Strands will feed into the final report, to be published in 2026.
 Data published will be in aggregate only, with nothing attributable to any firm or individual.